LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

    .. deprecated:: x.x.x

-      Use the SUNControl infrastructure instead (see :numref:`SUNControl.Description`).
+      Use the SUNAdaptController infrastructure instead (see :numref:`SUNAdaptController.Description`).